501 STUDENT ATTENDANCE

 501.05 ATTENDANCE CENTER ASSIGNMENT

-The board shall have complete discretion to determine the boundaries for each attendance center and to assign students to the attendance centers.
+501.05 ATTENDANCE CENTER ASSIGNMENTThe board will have complete discretion to determine the boundaries for each attendance center and to assign students to the attendance centers.

 Parents or guardians of siblings in the same grade level academically in grades kindergarten through grade five may request the siblings be placed in the same or different classrooms.
 In order to be valid, the request must be made in writing and submitted to the school principal at the time of registration for classes, or within fourteen days after the children’s first day of attendance during the school year.
 If a valid request is received by the school principal, the request must be honored.
 While a parent or guardian may make a placement request that siblings be placed together or apart, the district administration retains complete discretion to select the classroom teacher(s) to which siblings are assigned.
 If after the initial grading period following the placement of siblings in the same or different classrooms the school principal determines the placement is disruptive to the class; the principal may assign one or more of the siblings to different classrooms.

-It shall be the responsibility of the superintendent to make a recommendation to the board annually regarding the assigned attendance center for each student.
-In making the recommendation, the superintendent shall consider the geographical layout of the school district, the condition and location of the school district facilities, the location of student population, possible transportation difficulties, financial condition of the school district and other factors deemed relevant by the superintendent or the board.
+It is the responsibility of the superintendent to make a recommendation to the board annually regarding the assigned attendance center for each student.
+In making the recommendation, the superintendent will consider the geographical layout of the school district, the condition and location of the school district facilities, the location of student population, possible transportation difficulties, financial condition of the school district and other factors deemed relevant by the superintendent or the board.

 Legal Reference: Iowa Code §§ 279.11; 282.7-.8 (1999).